Domain 5 — Identity and Access Management

 Also know about OpenID and WS-Federation.

-SAML and WS-Federation are more commonly used with an enterprise.
+SAML and WS-Federation are more commonly used within an enterprise.

 OAuth and OpenID are more commonly used across the Internet, between organizations.